 MBChB (UCT), MPhil (Cantab)

-My research focuses on cross-talk between adipose tissue and the cardiovascular system, specifically looking at the molecular effects of Glucagon-like Peptide-1 (GLP-1) analogues on cardiovascular redox signalling.
+My research focuses on cross-talk between adipose tissue and the cardiovascular system, specifically investigating the mechanistic links between DPP4-substrates, vascular redox signalling and cardiovascular disease outcomes.

 Further work from our group has shown that vascular insulin resistance results in increased vascular oxidative stress and endothelial dysfunction in the presence of insulin, acting as a key mediator of atherosclerosis progression.

-My project will incorporate various ex vivo techniques to assess, on multiple levels, how incretin therapy might potentiate a switch to physiological insulin signalling in patients with cardiometabolic disease.
+My project will incorporate various ex vivo techniques, statistical genetics and machine-learning approaches to assess, on multiple levels, how DPP4-substrates might potentiate a switch to physiological insulin signalling in patients with cardiometabolic disease.
 This will make use of human tissue from the Oxford cohort of Heart, Vessels, and Fat (Ox-HVF), an actively maintained bioresource that will allow for unique investigations into the effects of obesity and diabetes on cardiovascular redox signalling.

 Tan NY. et al, (2019), Congenital Heart Disease

 Livia C. et al, (2018), Journal of the American Heart Association, 7

 Polkinghorne MD. et al, (2018), South African Journal of Surgery, 56, 14 - 18